rosettatype/hyperglot/README_database.md

 ## Development and contributions

 Contributions are more most welcome.
-If you wish to update the database, submit a pull request with an editted and validated version of the `hyperglot.yaml` file.
-Ideally, use `hyperglot-validate` and `hyperglot-save`, as this will check and format the data in a way best suited to the database.
+If you wish to update the database, submit a pull request with an editted and validated version of the `hyperglot/data` files. **Ideally**, use `hyperglot-validate` and `hyperglot-save`, as this will check and format the data in a way best suited to the database.

 ### Development